16 Types of Wedding Dress Embellishments Explained, From Embroidery to Beading

 Embroidery

-Fancy needlework or stitching on a gown done by hand or machine.
-Embroidery is most often in floral or swirled patterns and can be used as an accent on wedding dress bodices, sleeves and skirts.
+Embroidery is a term used to describe decorative needlework or stitching on a gown that can be done by hand or machine.
+Wedding dress embroidery most often features floral or swirled patterns and is used to accent wedding dress bodices, sleeves and skirts.

 Feathers

-Genuine or faux feathers sewn onto wedding dress sleeves, hemlines, bodices and skirts.
+Genuine or faux feathers are often sewn onto wedding dress sleeves, hemlines, bodices and skirts for decorative purposes.
 Feathers can be individually placed for a scattered, abstract look, or used more densely in rows for the most dramatic result.

 Fringe